mlegere1323/SenseWeather/README.md

 ![8D Menu](/images/EightDayForecastMenu.jpg)

 * There will be a text readout forecasting the next 8 days from now that will scroll across the pixel screen.

+### Blank Menu Options
+* There are some non-functional menu bar pixels as to allow for modification, or extensibility, or new features!
+Please feel free to add any options you think might be good!